222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Tips for Compliance

 To stay compliant: register for a TIN, remit income via banks, maintain accurate income and expense records, and file returns on time.
-If in doubt, consult a tax professional familiar with Sri Lankan freelance tax law.
+If in doubt, consult a tax professional familiar with Sri Lankan tax law.